xmrio/goproxy-1/docs/manual/manual.md

 socks5\sps\http proxies, the parameter that controls the number of concurrent client connections is: `--max-conns-rate`, which controls the maximum number of client connections per second, default: 20, 0 is unlimited

+### 15 Listen on multiple ports

+"tcp / http / socks / sps" supports listen on multiple ports and range ports.
+Under normal circumstances, it is sufficient to listen on one port, but if you need to listen on multiple ports, the -p parameter is supported.
+The format is: `-p 0.0.0.0:80,0.0.0.0:443,.0.0.0.0:8000-9000,:5000-6000`, more The bindings can be separated by commas.

 ## 1.HTTP Proxies

 ### 1.1.
 Ordinary level HTTP proxy